B-1/B-2 Frequently Asked Questions

 What if the "B" visitor does not meet the eligibility criteria for an honorarium?

 Where can I get additional information?

-A. A foreign national is allowed to receive reimbursement/honorarium if s/he is in the U.S. in valid "B-1/B-2" status and will be at UNH to engage in a "usual academic activity” lasting no longer than nine days.
+A foreign national is allowed to receive reimbursement/honorarium if s/he is in the U.S. in valid "B-1/B-2" status and will be at UNH to engage in a "usual academic activity” lasting no longer than nine days.
 The foreign national is prohibited from receiving more than six such payments from academic institutions or nonprofit research institutes within a six-month period.
-These rules also apply to foreign nationals in the U.S. with “VWB” or “VWT” notation on the I-94 card.
+These rules also apply to foreign nationals in the U.S. with “VWB” or “VWT” notation on the Form I-94.

 - To qualify for honoraria and reimbursements, the academic activity must last no more than nine days for each institution - there are no exceptions!
 There are academic butterflies that flit from school to school.
 These individuals can easily exceed the limit of six schools in six months.
 If UNH is school number seven, the visit does not qualify and no payment can be issued.